We’re into real estate investing. We’re also into keeping it real.

 1. Crucial Conversations

-Crucial Conversations is that several people have recommended to me over the past decade.
+Crucial Conversations is a book that several people have recommended to me over the past decade.

-When I finally gave it a listen, I was blown away by how much value they crammed into 6 short hours.
+When I finally gave it a listen, I was blown away by how much value was crammed into 6 short hours.
 It was incredible!

 There isn’t anything fancy about how this audiobook was recorded or produced… it’s pretty basic, actually.

 What makes it so good?
 The narrator and co-author, Joseph Grenny, does a superb job of reading clearly, using good vocal tonality in his voice (an important part of explaining how to have a crucial conversation) and he’s just an overall easy person to listen to.

 Aside from the delivery, this is one of the most intensely useful audiobooks I’ve ever listened to – I’m really not kidding.
 I actually found it cumbersome to listen while driving or working out, because I had to hit “pause” every 2 – 3 minutes so I could take notes.

 At one point, I actually pulled my car to the side of the road so I could take notes.
 It was that good.

 The advice in this book works and it’s not just theory.
 There was plenty of real-life application that made it directly useful in many aspects of my life.
 If you haven’t given this one a listen, I urge you to get it on your shortlist of audiobooks to hear!